Easy Garage Sale DIY Upholstered Wood Bench Plus Garage Sale Tips for Finding Furniture

 One last quick money saving tip:

 New hardware can get expensive.
 If you need to buy new hardware, I would suggest going to Habitat for Humanity Restore.
 BUT, outdated ornate pulls or knobs can look modern in a new color.
 If you have a piece with knobs or pulls, here is a quick video I made on the easiest way to spray paint knobs.
 If you are upcyling a piece for a kid’s room, spray paint it a fun bold color.
-If you don’t like it, change it!
+Also, if you don’t like it, change it!